INTERNATIONAL ORGANIZATION FOR STANDARDIZATION (ISO)

 The ISO Council consists of the principal officers of ISO and eighteen elected member bodies, including ANSI for the USA.
 ANSI is one of five permanent members to the ISO Council.
 The ISO Council meets twice a year and is responsible for the development of ISO’s multi-year strategic plan, the development of the ISO annual budget, ISO’s relations with other external organizations, and other political/strategic decisions, and the general operations of ISO.

 For more information about IEEE's participation on the ANSI ISO Council, contact the Global Activities Office via email.

 Additional Information about ISO

 There are three core documents describing basic procedural rules to be followed by ISO committees:

-- ISO/IEC Directives, Part 1, Consolidated ISO Supplement (2013, 4th ed.) - Procedures to be followed within ISO and IEC in carrying out their technical work; primarily the development and maintenance of International Standards through the activities of technical committees and their subsidiary bodies.
+- ISO/IEC Directives, Part 1 – Consolidated ISO Supplement – Procedures specific to ISO (2015, 6th ed.) - Procedures to be followed within ISO and IEC in carrying out their technical work; primarily the development and maintenance of International Standards through the activities of technical committees and their subsidiary bodies.

-- ISO/IEC Directives, Part 2, Rules for the structure and drafting of International Standards (2011, 6th edition) - Rules for the structure and drafting of documents intended to become International Standards, Technical Specifications or Publicly Available Specifications.
+- ISO/IEC Directives, Part 2, Rules for the structure and drafting of International Standards (Sixth edition, 2011) - Rules for the structure and drafting of documents intended to become International Standards, Technical Specifications or Publicly Available Specifications.

 ISO Technical Committees